turingschool/backend-curriculum-site/module2/misc/blogger.md

 The `binding.pry` method will halt the request allowing you to play with the code inside of your console.

-Refresh/resubmit the page in your browser.
+Re-run your tests to hit the pry.

 #### Understanding Form Parameters